 For children with delayed language and late talkers, use toys that are your child's favorites.
 Follow your child's lead with which toys they choose and what they want to do with those toys.
 From here, pause and wait.
 Repeat the exclamation several times for more exposure to the word to facilitate verbal imitation.
 Try to avoid telling your child to "say weee!" etc. Praise any attempts including gestures.

 For children with Childhood Apraxia of Speech, hold the objects right next to your mouth when saying the sounds.
 These individuals often have difficulty with coarticulatory transitions, so placing the object at your mouth will focus their attention there.
 This way they can watch your mouth as you make the noises.
 Make sure to keep the sounds together and stretch the word out, do not separate them.
 With CAS, the focus is on movement. (e.g. cow says "mmmmoooo" - not mmm...oooo.
-Also vary prosody - say sounds in a "mommy voice", "daddy voice" then a "baby voice".
+Also vary prosody - say sounds in a "mommy /daddy/baby voice" "high like a mouse/deep like a lion voice", or excited/sad/mad voice.

 For children with severe speech sound disorders and articulation errors, make sure to extend the vowel sounds when using these exclamations.
 Vowels sounds contribute more to intelligibility than consonant sounds do.
 Prolonging the vowel sounds gives more time for your child to think about the consonant sounds that follow as well.